nowitsabby/dark-rpg-nextjs/assets/srd/combat/structured_time.md

 ## Surprise

-When a combat begins, some of the characters involved might be unaware of their opponents’ presence or hostile intentions\.
+When a combat begins, some of the characters involved might be unaware of their opponents' presence or hostile intentions\.
 Usually, a character is allowed an Awareness skill test to attempt to avoid this\.
 There are some situations, however, where almost any character would be hard\-pressed to see the threat coming\.
 Examples of this include:

 - Heavy rainstorms, nearby artillery barrages, void\-ship launchings, and other sustained durations of loud noises\.
 - Carefully constructed ambushes \(gained from successful Stealth tests to sneak up on the Players, or Concealment skills that were used to hide attackers from easy view\)\.
-- Settings that cause the Players to let their guard down, such as a governor’s reception or Ministorum service\.
+- Settings that cause the Players to let their guard down, such as a governor's reception or Ministorum service\.
 - A sudden appearance of torch\-wielding fanatics, mass hysteria in a crowded hab tavern, or other distracting events\.

 If there is at least one Surprised combatant, the first round of combat is referred to as a Surprised round\.
 During a Surprised round, all combatants roll for Initiative as normal, but any Surprised combatants lose their turn during the Surprised round\.
 All the non\-Surprised combatants take actions using the standard Initiative order\.
 The Surprised combatant \(or group of combatants\) can do nothing except remain in whatever state they were when combat started \(which in most cases means they simply stand still\) either because they are in shock or because they are simply unaware that they are under attack\.
 Surprised combatants cannot use Reactions during a Surprised round\.
 Furthermore, a non\-Surprised attacker receives a \+30 bonus to Weapon Skill and Ballistic Skill tests made to attack a Surprised target\.
 After the Surprised round completely resolves, all Surprised characters recover their wits and can act normally, joining the Initiative order at whatever place they rolled at the start of the Surprised round\.